clbrge/vybe/README.md

 ## Future Development

 True to our vibe coding philosophy, all future improvements to Vybe will be made using Vybe itself.
 This creates a fascinating development cycle where the tool evolves through its own capabilities.

+## Learn More

+ Want to dive deeper into the concept of vibe coding and see how Vybe was built?
+Check out my article, "[Make Your Own AI Coding Assistant In Less Than 5 minutes](https://fluidpattern.substack.com/p/make-your-own-ai-coding-assistant)," which details the bootstrapping process, the philosophy behind this approach, and a step-by-step guide to creating your own AI coding assistant.

 ## License